avadheshy/notes/Devops/linux_commonds.md

  This command is used for count the number of files in current dirctory.

  ## Users and Groups
- There are three types of used in system
+ There are three types of user in system
  1. Root user with user id 0 and group id 0 and home directory /root and shell is /bin/bash
  2. regular user with user and group id in range 1k-60k and home directory /home/user and shell /bin/bash
  3. Service user(ftp/ssh/apache) with user and group id in range 1-999 /var/ftp and shell /sbin/nologin